Hubble-Labs/iris/README.md

 #### Common Issues:
 1. If your shell/terminal doesn't recognize that you downloaded a new package or made a change to a file, make sure to reset your terminal for it to see the change.
 Alternavily you could use the `source FILE_NAME` command in your terminal on bash/zsh shells.

+### Configure Chainlink

+1. In your terminal create an enviroment file by entering `nano .env`.
+2. Paste this into your new `.env` file:
+   `
+      ROOT=/chainlink
+      LOG_LEVEL=debug
+      ETH_CHAIN_ID=4
+      CHAINLINK_TLS_PORT=0
+      SECURE_COOKIES=false
+      ALLOW_ORIGINS=*
+      ETH_URL=CHANGEME
+      DATABASE_URL=postgresql://$USERNAME:$PASSWORD@$SERVER:$PORT/$DATABASE
+   `
+Special considerations must be made when configuring your node based on what Ethereum chain you're using, the URL to your Ethereum node, URL to your database, etc.
+Detailed instructions can be found here: https://docs.chain.link/docs/running-a-chainlink-node/